 In addition to words, sentences were the second English code used extensively in the song lyrics.
 Simple sentences were used most at the level of sentences.
 This is due to the songwriter's attempts to simplify sophisticated sentences so that the listener can easily understand the message.
-Following the result, the findings showed that Filipino verbs are often replaced with English verbs to emphasize the action or to make the action more notable (Likhitphongsathorn This study looks at types of and Sappapan, 2014).
+Following the result, the findings showed that Filipino verbs are often replaced with English verbs to emphasize the action or to make the action more notable (Likhitphongsathorn and Sappapan, 2014).
 The frequent verbs found in the samples were "na-meet", "nag-sign", and "nag-pause", for example as these code-switched words gave emphasis to the action of the verb phrase.
 B. Functions of Code-Switching.